Beijing Attractions

 Status

 Giant Pandas are endangered because the bamboo forests are being cleared for farming.
 Different types of bamboo die off every 40 to 100 years and because of the clearing, there are fewer types of bamboo left.
-Pandas often starve when the bamboo dies off.
-In the past they were hunted for their fur or were trained as performing circus animals.
+Pandas often starve when bamboo dies off.
+In the past they were hunted for fur or trained as performing circus animals.
 Giant Pandas are now protected by law.

 In China, research and breeding centres have been set up and are trying to breed them to increase their numbers.
 This is a very slow and difficult process, and so far the success is limited.